 Exago is a platform that focuses almost exclusively on embedded analytics and it shows.
 They've got the ability operate in the cloud or on-premise, operate on data wherever it resides, and they offer the functionality that makes it easy for product teams to field and maintain data apps.
 I love their extensibility and ability to tailor functionnality to fit just about any possible workflow.
 Add in that you can easily extend hooks into core applications and allow users to take action on what they are seeing and you've opened a new world of data product possiblilities.

 Incorta is a new breed of analytic platform that allows product teams to create data products without the complexities of building those labor-intensive, fragile ETL processes.
 It can connect to just about any data source, prepare your schemas, and get you to building & embedding dashboards in less than 15 minutes.
-No joke — I watched them connect, load 25 million records, build a dashboard an embed it in 14 minutes flat.
+No joke — I watched their "Direct Data-Mapping" system connect, load 25 million records, build a dashboard an embed it in 14 minutes flat.
 Incorta brings a whole new level of very welcome agility to analytic platforms and product teams.

 Juice is unique because rather than a “do it yourself” platform, they build data products for you.
 As a result, you get data products that are tightly integrated with your core product and look gorgeous.
 These folks live and breathe data products so they’re very likely to understand exactly how to make you successful.